-- Contraception is available for free from all GPs and nurses, as well as The Florey Unit at the Royal Berkshire Hospital safesexberkshire.nhs.uk/ local-services/florey-clinic - There are many different methods of contraception available, and your doctor, nurse, or sexual health clinic can provide more information and advice.
+Contraception is available for free from all GPs and nurses, as well as The Florey Unit at the Royal Berkshire Hospital safesexberkshire.nhs.

+There are many different methods of contraception available, and your doctor, nurse, or sexual health clinic can provide more information and advice.
 Contraception can also be purchased from a pharmacy.

-- Emergency contraception is also available via your GP, or the Florey Unit.
+Emergency contraception is also available via your GP, or the Florey Unit.
 Or can be purchased at a pharmacy.
-If you have any concerns, please contact a health professional for confidential advice. - For information contact the Florey Unit at the Royal Berkshire Hospital royalberkshire.nhs.uk/our services/sexual-health-service florey-clinic
+If you have any concerns, please contact a health professional for confidential advice.